iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 ## Types of Modules

-There are three types of modules in the iModel.js frontend ecosystem :
+There are four types of modules in the iModel.js frontend ecosystem :

 1. System modules.
 The iModel.js frontend system is composed of a set of modules that perform functions such as geometry calculations, user interface customization, and coordinating remote procedure calls to iModel.js backend functions.
 Each such module is built using the technique described here.

 2. Application modules.
 An iModel.js application consists of a module that contains the code for its unique functionality, with calls into the iModel.js system modules that take advantage of the classes and methods provided by iModel.js.
 An application module is loaded by the browser (or Electron) at startup.

-3. SubModules.
-A submodule is a module whose source is in the same package as the main module.
-Most submodules are plugins, which are designed to be loaded into an iModel.js application in a browser or Electron application while it is already executing.
+3. Plugins.
+A plugin is a module that is designed to be loaded into an iModel.js application in a browser or Electron application that is already executing.
 The Plugin registers with the iModel.js system, and then has full access to the iModel.js API.
 A Plugin can be used in multiple iModel.js applications.
-See the [iModel.js Plugins](../../../docs/learning/Plugins.md) article for more information.
-Another type of submodule is a webworker, which are used to offload work from the javascript thread to a worker thread.
+See the [iModel.js Plugins](./Plugins.md) article for more information.

+4. Web Workers.
+[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are also loaded at runtime, but they run in a separate JavaScript thread in the browser or Electron.
+Web Workers are used to offload computationally intensive tasks from the main JavaScript thread.
+They are restricted in the APIs that are available to them, and in particular, they are not allowed access to iModel.js APIs.

 ## Copying vs Symlinking

 Applications need files that are built in other packages, including external modules, localization files, cursors, fonts, and other assets.
 These other files can be either copied or symlinked into the application's webresources directory.
 The default is to copy those files.
 However, if you are working on files within the iModel.js mono repository, symlinking is much better because you don't have to remember to rebuild the application after changing one of the modules that it uses.
-To use symolinking, set the configuration variable BUILDIMODEL_SYMLINKS to any value.
+To use symlinking, set the environment variable BUILDIMODEL_SYMLINKS to any value.

 ## Building a Module

 All three types of modules are built using the buildIModelJsModule script.
-The package.json file for your module is used to invoke the buildIModelJsModule script and to configure its operation.
+The package.json file is used to invoke the buildIModelJsModule script and to configure its operation.

 ## Invoking the buildIModelJsModule script